 Tracking your sales is key to measuring customer lifetime value.
 Aside from looking at your basic sales numbers, compute your average order value and compare it with your marketing and advertising budget.
 Viewing how much you’re spending on each customer versus how much they’re spending on you will help create the right budget for customer acquisition and retention.

 Go beyond gross sales and monitor item returns to obtain the net sales volume.
-Determine also the reasons behind refunds and exchanges to improve your merchandise.
-Also, track sales from promotional offers, to know what promos or discounts to provide in the future.
+Determine also the reasons behind refunds and exchanges to improve your product offering.
+Also, track sales from promotional offers, to know what promos or discounts you should use in the future.
 If, for example, you used a loss leader to attract customers into your store, closely monitor overall sales based on that offer to see if it generated profits.

 Analyzing this type of sales data will allow you to send out tailored promotions to users.
 If you can combine those insights with other data — such as the time they usually buy from you or what device they use — you’ll be able to optimize your campaigns for maximum conversions.

 In the end, you’ll want to have a firm grasp of your customer data and how it can best be used to inform your decisions.
 Bringing important customer data into your email marketing program via an A.I.-enabled platform just makes sense.
 It helps you understand your customers (the foundation of effective marketing!) and deliver an engaging experience that will keep them coming back for more.

 ReSci is a team of marketers and data scientists on a mission to democratize A.I.
 We make powerful recommendations and predictions accessible to brands.